kchia/flow/README.md

 # FLOW

-Flow is a journaling tool that allows you to write and record your thoughts securely.
+Flow is a journaling tool that allows you to write and record your thoughts privately.
 To run Flow on your local computer:

 1. Run `npm install` to install all node dependencies (listed in the package.json)